Aksakovo, Bulgaria: Day of Aksakovo

 Each year the last Sunday of August is announced as the official holiday of the city and it is celebrated annually with events planned by the municipality of Aksakovo.

 Religion

 The oldest and most important church in Aksakovo is an Eastern Orthodox one and is called Dormition of the Mother of God.

 Industry

 The biggest factory located in the territory of the city is Plastchim-T. Plastchim-T is one of the leading privately owned European manufacturers of biaxially oriented polypropylene films (BOPP), cast polypropylene films (CPP) and flexible packaging products.
-For more than half a century the company has grown from a domestic type business to a leader in the packaging and packaging-related industry.
+For more than half a century, the company has grown from a domestic-type business to a leader in the packaging and packaging-related industry.

-The production facilities and main office of Bulit Glass Ltd. which is a manufacturer of tempered glass, laminated glass, bent glass and insulating glass units are also located in the town of Aksakovo.
+The production facilities and main office of Built Glass Ltd., which is a manufacturer of tempered glass, laminated glass, bent glass, and insulating glass units, are also located in the town of Aksakovo.